amit154154/amit154154/README.md

 Here's a quick snapshot of me:

-- 🔭 I’m currently working in Pashoot Robtoics as a Algorithem engenieer, making robots see.
+- 🔭 I’m currently working in Pashoot Robtoics as a AAlgorithm engineer, making robots see basically.
 - 👯 I’m looking to collaborate on cool projects involving AI and computer vision, especially those where the robots don’t take over the world.
 - 📫 How to reach me: Drop me a message on GitHub or send a carrier pigeon my way!
 ### Let's connect!